'A New Reality': Students And Teachers From Puerto Rico Start Over In Florida

 In order for the district to support the influx of new students, they need more staff.
 It's a natural progression then, that as many adults leave their homes on the island and come to Florida, the school district has been at the airport — literally — hiring them as they arrive.
 So far, Orlando has hired 51 people, including classroom teachers, paraprofessionals and bus drivers — all from Puerto Rico.

-Because so much of the island is still in the dark — less than half of the island now has power — recent arrivals still can't retrieve copies of their teaching credentials, proof of employment or transcripts from where they earned their teaching degree.
+Because so much of the island is still in the dark — less than half of the island now has power — many recent arrivals still can't retrieve copies of their teaching credentials, proof of employment or transcripts from where they earned their teaching degree.

 "We'll be creative in hiring them," says Jenkins, the district's superintendent.
 "That might mean they could start as a substitute teacher until we find those credentials or gather what the state requires for their license."